-Emollients or moisturisers are extremely important to rehydrate dry, irritated and sensitive skin.
+Emollients are extremely important to rehydrate dry, irritated and sensitive skin.
 By penetrating between the skin cells, a good emollient helps to substitute for the lack of the skin’s own lipids, reducing dryness, moisture loss, and access by infection-causing organisms.
 These can be completely natural, and you can even find some in your kitchen!

 - Coconut oil is gentle and acts exactly like the fats and oils your skin is missing.
 Use it all over, as frequently as you like.